By Marcia Levin

 Holland America has always been a solid choice for cruisers.
 The line, founded in the 1870s in Holland, became part of the Carnival family in the late 1980s and offers worldwide itineraries and a standard of service that brings repeat passengers by the hundreds back aboard its ships.

-Not Your Father’s Holland America Ship
+The Eurodam: Not Your Father’s Holland America Ship

 Until recently the line was a fairly staid option with strong dress codes, string musicians entertaining in bars and lounges and those two dining options.
 Guests knew what to expect and, time after time, found exactly that.